brenapp/brenapp/README.md

 <br />
 <br />
-Hello, and welcome to my GitHub profile!
-You can see some of the projects I have worked on here.
+Welcome to my Github profile!
 I graduated from Clemson University in May 2023, and I currently work as a Software Developer for Epic Systems.
 One of my favorite parts of Computer Science is how hands-on it can be and how easy it is to create something to solve real problems.

 <br />
 <br />